jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/self-enrollment.md

 If you click on the link to
-start paying for Machine Plan, you will be taken to the ASM and see a window to enter your payment details.
+start paying for Machine Plan, you will be taken to the ARM and see a window to enter your payment details.
 If the transaction is successful,